approvals/ApprovalTests.Swift/docs/how-tos/set-default-reporter.md

 ### Create Initialization Class

-XCTest has an init method that can do one-time set-up.
+XCTest has an init method that can do one-time setup.
 Here is an example:

 <!-- snippet: approvaltests_initialization_class -->
 <a id='snippet-approvaltests_initialization_class'></a>